To View a Current Listing of Staff/Faculty Employment Opportunities at MSU Click here.

 Master's degree required, preferably in Kinesiology or Sports Administration; however, practical experience may be substituted in lieu of Kinesiology or Sports Administration degree.

 Must have a working knowledge of NCAA Division II rules.
 Must have good leadership skills and have the ability to manage a diverse staff.
 Must be able to handle stressful situations.
-Knowledgeable in the use of personal computers. *Regular reliable attendance is required. *This position is designated as security sensitive and requires a criminal background check.
+Knowledgeable in the use of personal computers. *Regular reliable attendance is required.
+Serves as Campus Security Authority as outlined by the Clery Act. *This position is designated as security sensitive and requires a criminal background check.